East Bengal Ground

 The East Bengal Ground, also known as East Bengal–Aryan Ground, is the home stadium of East Bengal and Aryan.
 The stadium has a capacity of 23,500 people.
-It is one of the venues for Calcutta Football League.
+It is best known as one of the venues for the Calcutta Football League.

-The stadium lies in the Kolkata Maidan area on the northern side of Fort William and it is near the Eden Gardens.
+The stadium lies in the Kolkata Maidan area on the northern side of Fort William and near the Eden Gardens cricket stadium.
 The Esplanade metro station on the North-South Corridor of the Kolkata Metro is also nearby.

 History

 When East Bengal Club was formed in 1920, they used to play at the Kumortuli Park Ground in the initial days.
 In 1921, East Bengal Club started playing in the Calcutta Football League Second Division.
 Most of the matches were held at the Calcutta FC Ground.

 After the 1923 season, East Bengal Club owners were in the lookout for a club ground of their own where the team can play their matches.
 According to the existing rule of the maidan, two clubs used to share one common ground.
 Club's founders and then vice-presidents, Shri Sureshchandra Choudhury and Raybahadur Taritbhushan Ray came to learn that Mohun Bagan shared its ground with National Association, which by that time had ceased to exist.
 They referred this discrepancy to the police authorities and subsequently demanded the share for East Bengal.
 It was then that Police Commissioner Charles Tegart ordered Mohun Bagan to share its ground with East Bengal.
 This sudden decision enraged the Mohun Bagan officials.
 However, despite their protests, East Bengal Club got the ground for their own in 1924, which they co-shared with their arch-rivals Mohun Bagan until 1963, when finally Mohun Bagan moved out to their own Mohun Bagan Ground.
 In those days, the goalposts were placed east–west and East Bengal took possession of the half towards the Red Road.
 Another century-old Kolkata club, Aryan F.C. started sharing the club ground since then.